Computer Automation

 The 4/10 processor was based on a pair of custom LSI integrated circuits, the DATA chip and the CONTROL chip.
 The custom chips were fabricated by Western Digital and another California-based company was a second source.
 The microcode for controlling these chips was stored in four 8-bit wide bipolar PROMs.
 In 1978, the Richardson, Texas manufacturing facility added a small engineering development group headed by Frank J. Marshall that was tasked with building a small, low-cost 16-bit mini-computer product line using the LSI 4/10 custom chips.
 The resulting product line was the 4/04, also known as the SCOUT (Small Computer Optimized for Use by the Thousands) or Naked Milli.
 The 4/04 system used small (around 6 x 9 inches) circuit boards and made heavy used of PAL logic chips.
 The boards plugged into a chassis that had 4 to 12 slots for cards.
 One side of the chassis was the system power supply, which was 5 volt only.
 Boards that needed other voltages generated them with small DC-DC converters.
 The SCOUT had many advanced features for its time including built-in self test diagnostics, a plug-and-play driver and bootloader facility, and automatic memory address allocation for memory boards.

 As Computer Automation moved into the 1980s, it became apparent that the concept of the minicomputer was becoming obsolete.
 Microprocessors such as the 8080, Z80 and 6502 could be incorporated into much process control equipment.
 The marketing and engineering groups at Computer Automation realized this and proposed a new product line and direction for the company to be called "Triad".
 This was to be based on Motorola microprocessors on the VME or Versa bus and running a Unix-based operating system.
 Dave Methvin, the founder and president of the company was adamantly opposed to non-proprietary systems and architectures and killed the project.

-Computer Automation consisted of three were divisions, firstly:
+Computer Automation consisted of three divisions: